 “My previous solicitor said no blood feud cases ever win.
 My next solicitor won my blood feud case.”

 Breaking the Chains models a proactive and interactive approach to protecting the rights, dignity and sometimes the very lives of some of the most vulnerable children and young people in the UK.
 With its emphasis on peer support and listening to and working with children and young people we hope to replicate the programme and share its learning with other communities and across the legal and social work sectors in the future.

-Please contact Esme Madill at firstname.lastname@example.org or Gurpinder Khanba at email@example.com if you have any questions about the project.
+Please contact Anna Skehan at email@example.com or Esme Madill at firstname.lastname@example.org if you have any questions about the project.
 Check out the below resources, including our toolkit for legal representatives running asylum cases involving young Albanian asylum seekers, and keep an eye out for events featuring Breaking the Chains immigration champions.